samscupoftea/Movie-Data-P3/README.md

 Next thing to do is to use CSS to style the table to make it the appropriate sizing and so that it is visually pleasing.
 I have now added a "Sort A-Z" button above my table which I will eventually add funcionality to.
 Now that I have populated my table with HTML text, I have realized that I must produce the contents of my table specifically from my JS.
 I have no idea currently how ot do that so this will be my next step.
 9th March: I have chosen a table to display my movie data.
-I researched today that in my JS code I first have to target my table and link it with my movie data object in JS.
-To do this I will need to use (Write later)....
+I researched today that.
+Now I must focus on the Javascript aspect of this project.
+After a lot of work and research I have coded JS to do the following...

+1. Access the HTML table using its id or any other selector.
+2. Loop through the movieData object using a for...in loop.
+3. For each movie in the object, create a new row in the table using the HTML tr tag.
+4. Populate the cells of the row with the movie data using the HTML td tag.
+5. Append the new row to the table.

+Learning how to add the for... in loop was challenging and a little bit confusing at first.
+The logic of just how to get the movie data to show on the page was hard enough, but getting it to display in a table element in HTML seemed more challenging.
+I had to also add the ability to add your own movie to the table.
+Some parts of this really confuses me still and I need more time with JS to really feel comfortable with how I achieved my desired result.
 \*I wanted to use one of my movie cards that said "Add movie" to my "submit" button that functions with my JS.
 I experimented with enclosing the "submit" code with my <div class= project card6> and it worked!
 The submit button is now embedded in the card image itself.